Eriophorum viridicarinatum

 Eriophorum viridicarinatum is a species of sedge known by the common names thinleaf cottonsedge, green-keeled cottongrass, and bog cottongrass.
 It is native to Canada and the United States.

 Description

-Eriophorum viridicarinatum is a perennial sedge that forms tufts of stiff, erect stems, sometimes just a single stem, and basal leaves up to 30 centimeters long.
+Eriophorum viridicarinatum is a perennial sedge that forms tufts of stiff, erect stems, sometimes just a single stem, and basal leaves up to 30 cm long.
 It grows from a rhizome.
 The inflorescence is accompanied by two to four leaflike bracts each a few centimeters long.
 There are up to 30 spikelets, increasing in size as the fruit develops, reaching 3 centimeters in length.
 Each flower has a tuft of white or brown bristles that are long and cottony, measuring up to 2.5 centimeters long.

 Taxonomy

 Eriophorum viridicarinatum was first described as the variety Eriophorum latifolium var. viridicarinatum by the German-American botanist Georg Engelmann in 1844.
 Engelmann's description was based on specimens collected in Massachusetts and Ohio.
 (The name published by Engelmann was hyphenated, as in viridi-carinatum, but the orthographical variant viridicarinatum is now widely used instead.)
 The American botanist Merritt Lyndon Fernald raised the variety to species rank in 1905.
 As of September 2024, Eriophorum viridicarinatum (Engelm.)
 Fernald is a widely accepted name.